wunderwuzzi23/blog/content/posts/2020/husky-ai-threat-modeling-machine-learning.md

 [![Threat Modeling Tool Example](/blog/images/2020/threatmodelingtool.jpg)](/blog/images/2020/threatmodelingtool.jpg)

 Even though there is a large amount of threats, it is great because it highlights issues you might not think about, or not think about each time you perform threat modeling.
-However, it can be a bit of an overload, and some threats are repetitive.
+However, it can be a bit of an overload, and threats are repetitive.
 There is really no requirement to use the tool - it's just there to help.

 When it comes to brainstorming and classifying threats, I use STRIDE.
 STRIDE is a threat classification technique [developed by Microsoft](https://en.wikipedia.org/wiki/STRIDE_(security)).
 It puts threats into the following categories: